 Intrapreneurs Grow Your Company

 It must be said that not every idea grows into a policy, product, or service.
 However, mentoring intrapreneurs does far more than help you collect ideas.
-Intrapreneurship is about ambition, drive, and contributing to make where you work a better place, whether it’s relieving a little annoyance for your coworkers or contributing a breakthrough that pushes your company to a new place in the industry.
+Intrapreneurship is about ambition, drive, and contributing to making where you work a better place, whether it’s relieving a little annoyance for your coworkers or contributing to a breakthrough that pushes your company to a new place in the industry.

-Intrapreneurship encourages workers to develop new skill sets, to understand the work their colleagues do in other departments, to pick up new approaches to their own challenges that may help them work smarter and more thoughtfully, not just harder.
+Intrapreneurship encourages workers to develop new skill sets, to understand the work their colleagues do in other departments, and to pick up new approaches to their own challenges that may help them work smarter and more thoughtfully, not just harder.
 They prove everyone in your company cares about its success.
 Fostering intrapreneurship is good for everyone.

-To learn more about intrapreneurship, join our newsletter!
+To learn more about intrapreneurship, contact us!